weinman/cnn_lstm_ctc_ocr/README.md

 mechanisms for fast, parallel I/O. For training it uses a straightforward [MonitoredTrainingSession](https://www.tensorflow.org/versions/r1.8/api_docs/python/tf/train/MonitoredTrainingSession).
 Testing and evaluation manually manage sessions and checkpoints.

+# Acknowledgment

+This work was supported in part by the National Science Foundation under grant Grant Number [1526350](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=1526350).